Installation for Slicer¶

 - Azure, DigitalOcean, GCP VMs (with nested virtualisation)

-A Linux system with KVM is required, so if you see /dev/kvm
+A Linux system with KVM is required (bare-metal or nested virtualisation), so if you see /dev/kvm, Slicer will work there.

-Ubuntu LTS is formally supported, whilst Arch Linux and RHEL-like Operating Systems should work - we won't be able to debug your system.
+Ubuntu LTS is formally supported, whilst Debian, Fedora, RHEL-like Operating Systems (Rocky, Alma, CentOS), and Arch Linux should work - we won't be able to debug your system.

 Ideally, nothing else should be installed on a host that runs Slicer.
 It should be thought of as a basic appliance - a bare OS, with minimal packages.